-See Appendix 3.3 for a complete contact list template or download a blank template."
+See Appendix 3.3 for a complete contact list template.

 Strategy for ongoing communication with stakeholders

 Your plan should describe how you will initiate and maintain communication with internal and external stakeholders throughout the trial.
 It should include the most important messages you want to convey to each group as well as the strategies you will use to do so.
 Of course, both your messages and strategies will change over time.
 Your communications plan should be a living document that evolves as circumstances change and the trial progresses.